Which Honda CR-V has CVT transmission?

 Honda CR-V Models with CVT Transmission

-Benefits of a CVT in the Honda CR-V
+Benefits of the Honda CR-V's CVT Transmission

 Every CR-V comes with continuously variable transmission (CVT).
-Honda's EarthDreams® Technology CVTs provide an outstanding driving experience along with superb fuel efficiency.
+Honda's EarthDreamsĀ® Technology CVTs provide an outstanding driving experience along with superb fuel efficiency.
 The CVT allows the engine to always operate at the optimum rpm level, enabling maximum efficiency under all driving conditions.

 Who has the most reliable CVT transmission?